Dennis Rodman praises Scottie Pippen for filling in for Michael Jordan in 1990s

 Dennis Rodman, one of the several players on the Chicago Bulls who were an integral part of the team’s second three-peat in the 1990s, will be featured in the next part of the ESPN miniseries “The Last Dance.”

-Rodman was also on the team when Michael Jordan retired for the first time and decided to try out baseball.
-He told ESPN’s “First Take” on Monday that former teammate Scottie Pippen took his game to the next level in Jordan’s absence.
+Rodman wasn't on the team yet when Michael Jordan retired for the first time and decided to try out baseball.
+He told ESPN’s “First Take” on Monday, from an outsider standpoint, that former teammate Scottie Pippen took his game to the next level in Jordan’s absence.

 EX-BULLS GENERAL MANAGER ADMITS HE WOULD'VE TAKEN HAKEEM OLAJUWON OVER MICHAEL JORDAN IN 1984